Esri/storymap-cascade/README.md

 ## FAQ

-Please see the [Story Map website FAQ page](https://storymaps.arcgis.com/en/faq/) it includes a section about [Cascade](https://storymapsstg.arcgis.com/en/faq/#category10).
+For more answers, please see the [Story Map website FAQ page](https://storymaps.arcgis.com/en/faq/) it includes a section about [Cascade](https://storymapsstg.arcgis.com/en/faq/#category10).

 ### What are the supported browsers?
 Cascade stories are supported on Internet Explorer 11 and above, Chrome, Firefox, Safari and the most recent tablet and smartphone devices.